deepanshululla/yelp-clone-for-campgrounds/Readme.md

-Application deployed at
+### Application deployed at

 https://evening-basin-24316.herokuapp.com

+### About the project
-Created a large restful social media application with user registration,login and logout using passport js where users can share campgrounds and comments on them.
-Implemented dynamic pricing for campgrounds and proper authentication and authorization by appropriate middleware.Added functionality to search through campgrounds and for resetting password.
-Used mongodb for backend database as well as bootsrap for styling.
+* Created a large restful social media application with user registration,login and logout using passport js where users can have complete CRUD abilities of campgrounds posts and comments created by them.

+* Implemented dynamic pricing for campgrounds and proper authentication and authorization by appropriate middleware.Added functionality to search through campgrounds and for resetting password.

+* Used mongodb for backend database as well as bootstrap for styling.
+Added support for viewing campgrounds location using google maps.

 ## Restful routes for campground
 | name      |    url                    |    verb   |        desc.                                |